Short answer

 - Boundaries and permissions.

 An agent might research a topic, create a report, update a file, monitor a website, or help a user complete a form.
+The important part is not the label.
+The important part is the task loop: receive a goal, decide what to do next, use tools or context, inspect the result, and continue until it reaches a stopping point.

 If you want the comparison with simpler conversational tools, read AI Agents vs Chatbots.